Graduate Programs

 College of Humanities and Social Sciences|Academic Programs|Sociology

-The department offers three sociology masters degrees.
+The department offers three sociology masters degrees and a graduate certificate.
 Each degree has its own distinct purpose statement, admission requirements, and program requirements.
 The programs share a common core of required seminars in sociology.

 The Sociology Master of Arts program strongly emphasizes the diversity of sociological theories and research methodologies.
 It provides an in-depth apprenticeship in the discipline of sociology by combining core courses, diverse subject areas, and the opportunity for academic specialization.